entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Milner, A.R., and Schoch, R.R., 2013.
 Trimerorhachis (Amphibia: Temnospondyli) from the Lower Permian of Texas and New Mexico: cranial osteology, taxonomy and biostratigraphy.
 Neues Jahrbuch für Geologie und Paläontologie - Abhandlungen 270(1):91-128. https://doi.org/10.1127/0077-7749/2013/0360

 mindat.org

+Minikh, A. V., Arefiev, M. P., & Golubev, V. K. (2015).
+A new fish species of the genus $Isadia$ (Actinopterygii, Eurynotoidiformes) from the new locality on the Malaya Northern Dvina river (terminal Permian, Vologda Region).
+Paleontological Journal, 49(6), 615–626.

 Minter, N. J., & Braddy, S. J. (2009).
 Ichnology of an Early Permian intertidal flat: The Robledo Mountains Formation of southern New Mexico, USA.
 Special Papers in Palaeontology, 82, 1–107.